Life Alert Medical Alert System Review 2024

 Service and Monitoring

-What I really liked about this system is that the Master Unit doesn’t require setup through a landline or traditional cellular service.
-The representative I spoke with told me that Life Alert has its own line that operates independently from landlines and cellular networks, which is excellent for homes with poor cell reception.
+I really like that the Master Unit doesn’t require setup through a landline or traditional cellular service.
+The representative I spoke with told me that Life Alert has their own line that operates independently from landlines and cellular networks, which is excellent for homes with poor cell reception.

 Add-on Features and Accessories